Winners of Newbery, Caldecott, Printz and other prestigious awards were announced

 Matt de la Peña is the first Latino author to win the Newbery

-The winners of the 2016 Newbery, Caldecott, Printz, Coretta Scott King and other prestigious youth media awards were announced Monday morning by the American Library Association.
+The winners of the 2015 Newbery, Caldecott, Printz, Coretta Scott King and other prestigious youth media awards were announced Monday morning by the American Library Association.
+In addition to books, these awards highlight videos and other creative materials produced for children over the past year.

 Matt de la Peña is the first Latino author to win the Newbery Medal for outstanding contribution to children’s literature for his book “Last Stop on Market Street,” illustrated by Christian Robinson.